Exhibition History

 What is a Cyanotype?

-A cyanotype is an early photographic printing process, dating back to the 1840s, famous for its striking monochromatic Prussian blue color.
+A cyanotype is an early photographic printing process, dating back to the 1840s, famous for its striking monochromatic Prussian blue colour.
 It is a highly elemental technique: materials (like paper or fabric) are first coated with light-sensitive iron salts and then exposed directly to sunlight to create the image, which is fixed using only water.

 Far from a mechanical print, each of my cyanotype images is a unique, handcrafted result that fuses the old and the new.

 The process begins in the darkroom, where I personally mix the light-sensitive chemicals and apply them to the surface which can take a few days.
 I then create analog negatives—printed onto large transparency film—from digitized pure or altered images.
+Because cyanotype is a contact print process, the final image on the paper is always the same size as the negative laid directly upon it.
+This deliberate choice connects the image-making to the passage of time and place.

 2024